It’s finally here! We have been dreaming and scheming and recording to build a podcast for the Think Tank of Three.

 Julie is the owner and principal strategies at M-Connexions, a marketing agency that focuses on digital solutions for clients.

 And I’m Audrea.
-I’m a business development coach for attorneys a the second largest law firm in the Pacific Northwest.
+I’m a business development coach for attorneys a the seventh largest law firm in the Pacific Northwest.

 Hello, Kathryn, Julie!